 Number of Days:

 Left motel in Ely around 4:00 AM.
 After a stop at Holiday Station for breakfast snacks and coffee we were off.
 Arrived at EP 16 around 5AM and started portaging.
 It went slow because of the group size, and the age of the younger kids.
 We made a mistake of pairing up two of the kids that had little paddling experience.
 They zigzagged down the Moose River.
 As we hit Nina Moose Lake the wind came out of the north and was strong.
 We ended up stopping at the peninsula camp site.
 After we regrouped, we set out again.
 The next two portages on Nina Moose River were rough.
+I made a huge mistake by going down the rapids on one of the Nina-Moose portages.
+First two canoes made it ok.
+The one my son Rob and Carol's son Ryan was in ended up capsizing.
+We almost lost our food bags, and equipment.
+My son Rob often tells me he should have said no and taken portage instead!
 We arrived on Lake Agnes to once again face wind.
 We stopped on a site to regroup and ended up staying the night.
 Ryan caught a few Walleye and let them go.

 Woke up to sunshine and warmth.
 We lazed around finally decided to push on to Lac around 2PM.
 By then wind rose up and we had some small waves to contend with.
 We took the 24 rod portage to Boulder Bay and decided to paddle the Boulder River.
 We had to dodge a lot of rocks and portage a small area of the river that had a small drop off.
 We were all feeling good about the time we were making at that point.
 We came to an area of the river where there were boulders all across the river.
 We found a small opening on the left side where we had to go thru to continue.
 The first two canoes made it ok.
 My canoe got hung up on a rock and the current pulled the canoe down and swamped us.
 We were cold wet and tired.
 We retrieved everything including three soaked sleeping bags.
 It was almost dark as we finally warmed up somewhat in dry sleeping bags.
 We took out the rest of the bags and spent the night there.